planarnetwork/dtd2mysql/apps/transxchange2gtfs/README.md

 AGENCY_URL=http://agency.com AGENCY_TIMEZONE=Europe/London AGENCY_LANG=en transxchange2gtfs transxchange.zip gtfs-output.zip
 ```

 On first run transxchange2gtfs will download the latest Stop data from NaPTAN.
 If you would like to force a refresh of the data add `--update-stops`.
+Alternatively you can skip downloading the stop data by adding `--skip-stops`.

 ```
 transxchange2gtfs --update-stops  transxchange.zip gtfs-output.zip